Other Names: Punch and Judy Orchids

 Gongora Orchids like a lot of water, and you can water them liberally in the early morning hours once a day.
 You shouldn't ever let them dry out, and you should monitor them carefully to ensure that the roots stay moist all day.
 If they dry out, your orchid will die very quickly.

-If you can combine this high water requirement with the higher humidity these plants enjoy, then you'll the perfect tropical habitat.
-The humidity levels should stay between 50% and 70% all day and into the nighttime hours.
+If you can combine this high water requirement with the higher humidity these plants enjoy, then you'll have the perfect 'tropical' habitat.
+The humidity levels should stay between 50% and 70% all day and into the night.

-During this orchid's rapid growth cycle in the spring and early summer months, you want to feed them weekly with a well-balanced fertilizer that you've diluted to around half strength.
+During this orchid's rapid growth cycle in the spring and early summer, feed them weekly with a well-balanced fertilizer that you've diluted to around half strength.
 You also want to supplement in slow-release pellet fertilizer between feedings and apply this around the halfway point between feedings.

 Once the fall months come around, you can cut back to feeding your orchid to once every two weeks, but keep supplementing it with the slow-release pellet fertilizer to encourage continued growth and new growth in the spring.